As mail voting pushed, some fear loss of in-person option - KVIA

 Ohio’s April 28 primary eliminates in-person voting for all but those with disabilities or those without a home address.
 Anyone who fails to request an absentee ballot before the deadline or whose absentee ballot doesn’t arrive in time would not be able to vote in person.

 That may include Katie Brickner, 39, who lives in a Cleveland suburb.
 Her absentee ballot application was returned to her last week as undeliverable after water somehow damaged the front of the envelope after she dropped it off with the post office.
-She immediately mailed another but is worried about getting her ballot back after hearing reports that it’s taking a few weeks for applications to be processed.
+She immediately mailed another but is worried after hearing reports that it’s taking a few weeks for applications to be processed.

 “I will have no voice in the election and it’s really important to me this year,” she said.